mentalisttraceur/umask/README.md

 # `umaskexec`

-`umaskexec` fills the gaps where `umask` is awkward of cannot reach.
+`umaskexec` fills the gaps where `umask` is awkward or cannot reach.

 It executes a command with the given umask.
 If no umask is given, it shows the current umask.